tom-kerr/rest_easy/README.md

 RestEasy = RestEasy()
 ```

-There are three ways to make queries -- with setters, strings, or dicts.

-Each of these queries are equivalent:
+There are three ways to form queries -- with setters, strings, or dicts.
+For example, each of the following are equivalent:
 ```python
 #setters
 dpla = RestEasy.get_wrappers('dpla')